Bétharram scandal

-The Bétharram scandal (L'Affaire Bétharram) concerns corporal punishment and sexual abuse suffered by students at the Notre-Dame de Bétharram school, in Lestelle-Bétharram, in the Pyrénées-Atlantiques department, committed by Priests of the Sacred Heart of Jesus of Bétharram.
+The Bétharram scandal (L'Affaire Bétharram) concerns corporal punishment and sexual abuse suffered by students at the Notre-Dame de Bétharram Catholic school, in Lestelle-Bétharram, in the Pyrénées-Atlantiques department, committed by Priests of the Sacred Heart of Jesus of Bétharram and other staff members.
 Several legal cases implicate members of the school.

 Overview

-200 legal complaints have been made as of 2025 accusing Priests of the Sacred Heart of Jesus of Bétharram and school staff of physical or sexual abuse from 1957 to 2004 at the Notre-Dame de Bétharram school, in Lestelle-Bétharram, in the Pyrénées-Atlantiques department.
+as of 2025, 200 legal complaints have been made accusing Priests of the Sacred Heart of Jesus of Bétharram and school staff of physical or sexual abuse from 1957 to 2004 at the Notre-Dame de Bétharram school, in Lestelle-Bétharram, in the Pyrénées-Atlantiques department.
 An official enquiry, The Bétharram Commission, was set up in 2025.

-In 1996, newspapers reported the first instance of corporal punishment that left a student with disabilities.
+In 1996, newspapers reported on a first instance of corporal punishment that left a student with disabilities.
 A brief academic inspection under the Ministry of National Education concluded that there was no violence within the school.

-In 1998, Father Pierre Silviet-Carricart, a former principal, was implicated in rape and sexual assault against minors; the case was closed following his suicide in 2000, and a civil judgment was made against the school in 2003.
+In 1998, Father Pierre Silviet-Carricart, a former principal, was indicted for rape and sexual assault against minors; his 2000 suicide closed the criminal case, and a civil judgment was made against the school in 2003.

 In October 2023, former students consulted on a Facebook group, resulting in the filing of approximately one hundred complaints.

 On February 5, 2025, Mediapart reported that Prime Minister François Bayrou had intervened in 1996 with an investigating judge to defend the school and Father Carricart.

 Mediapart and Libération found heated controversies from the 1990s in press archives and the school's newsletter.

-The absence of a general inspection since 1996 led to the establishment of a Parliamentary inquiry committee into the modalities of state control and the prevention of violence in schools.
+The absence of a general inspection since 1996 led to the establishment of a Parliamentary inquiry committee into the modalities of state control and the prevention of violence in private schools.

 In 2025, more than 200 complainants reported violence and abuse, mainly occurring in the 1990s and continuing until the late 2010s.
 Complainants included a daughter of Prime Minister Bayrou.
 A large majority of the complaints from long ago cannot be prosecuted due to statutes of limitations, which opened a public debate on the statute of limitations for child abuse.